Lesson 1 of 5

 4. Cash reserve: 20-40% always available for opportunities or defense

-• Position sizing -- not strike selection -- is the primary determinant of portfolio survival during drawdowns.
+• Position sizing -- not strike selection -- is what determines whether you survive drawdowns.
+Full stop.

 Quick Check